-Year 1 Year 2 Year 3 Year 4-10 Community Outcomes Performance Measure Target Target Target Target UFFICIENT AND DIA Non-Financial Performance Measure 1: Road safety The change from the previous financial year in the number of fatalities and serious injury crashes on the local road network, expressed as a number.
+Community Outcomes Performance Measure Year 1 Target Year 2 Target Year 3 Target Year 4-10 Target SUFFICIENT AND SUPPORTIVE ECONOMY The transport network DIA Non-Financial Performance Measure 1: Road safety The change from the previous financial year in the number of fatalities and serious injury crashes on the local road network, expressed as a number.
 Reducing trend of fatality and serious injury from previous year.
-Baseline 40 DSI (2017-19 average) 36 34 24 • The transport network ingury o asses on the local road network, expressed as a number.
-YR1 target 38. links people, goods and opportunities.
+Baseline 40 DSI (2017-19 average) YR1 target 38.
+36 34 24 links people, goods and opportunities.
 DIA Non-Financial Performance Measure 2: Condition of the sealed road network The average quality of ride on a sealed local road network, measured by smooth travel exposure.
 90% Smooth travel exposure (average quality of ride).
 90% 90% 90% DIA Non-Financial Performance Measure 3: Maintenance of a sealed local road network The percentage of the sealed local road network that is resurfaced.
-6.0% of sealed local road network is resurfaced per annum (Baseline 6% 2015-2019) 6.0% 7.0% 8.0% DIA Non-Financial Performance Measure 4: Condition of footpaths within the local road network The percentage of footpaths within a territorial authority district that fall within the level of service or service standard for the condition of footpaths that is set out in the territorial authority's relevant document (such as its annual plan, activity management plan, asset management plan, annual works programme or Long Term Plan).
-No more than 1.5 % of footpaths dassified poor or worse as measured by Council's condition rating system.
-Baseline 1.2% (2018) 1.5% 1.5% 1.5% DIA Non-Financial Performance Measure 5: Response to Service Requests The percentage of customer service requests relating to roads and footpaths to which the territorial authority responds within the timeframe specified in the long term plan.
-95% 95% 95%
+6.0% of sealed local road network is resurfaced per annum.(Baseline 6% 2015-2019) 6.0% 7.0% 8.0% DIA Non-Financial Performance Measure 4: Condition of footpaths within the local road network The percentage of footpaths within a territorial authority district that fall within the level of service or service standard for the condition of footpaths that is set out in the territorial authority's relevant document (such as its annual plan, activity management plan, asset management plan, annual works programme or Long Term Plan).
+No more than 1.5 % of footpaths classified poor or worse as measured by Council's condition rating system.
+Baseline 1.2% (2018) 1.5% 1.5% 1.5% DIA Non-Financial Performance Measure 5: Response to Service Requests The percentage of customer service requests relating to roads and footpaths to which the territorial authority responds within the timeframe specified in the long term plan. · · · · · · · · · · · · · · · · · · · 95% 95% 95%